- The Paul Reutershan claim

 The success of Yannacone’s early arrangements with associated counsel can be measured by the minimal amount of the settlement proceeds that Judge Weinstein distributed as attorney’s fees.
 Measured by fees awarded and expenses reimbursed to plaintiff’s counsel, the transaction costs associated with the Agent Orange Litigation are lower than any mass tort liability case in American legal history.
 The plan for associating counsel and the rules governing such association were developed by Yannacone over the vociferous objections of such “leaders” of the personal injury trial bar as Melvin Belli, Scott Baldwin, and Mel Block, among others.

 The veterans claims were evaluated by the Yannacones in the context of existing epidemiological data and morbidity tables.
 Histories of possible confounding causes including alcohol consumption, familial disease, lifestyle, medications, and industrial or occupational exposures to toxic substances were considered.
 Family physicians, scientists, medical specialists and researchers were consulted.
-The CHAOS (Case Histories of Agent Orange Survivors) data base was designed, developed, and debugged by Robert W. Liquori to process the information provided by Carol A. Yannacone.
+The CHAOS (Case Histories of Agent Orange Survivors) data base was designed by the Yannacones, written and debugged by Robert W. Liquori to process the information provided by Carol A. Yannacone.

 Without this rigorous evaluation of the initial “Agent Orange” claims by Carol and Victor Yannacone, particularly the death claims and the early infant claims of Marcie Smith and Kerry Ryan, the medical and scientific information which ultimately drove the corporate defendant war contractors to settle the Agent Orange Litigation would never have emerged.